 To find an appropriate exit strategy, you first need to understand your trading strategy as a whole, and what kind of trader you are.
 Opening and closing trades based on gut feeling is difficult, and most traders (especially beginners) will benefit from having a well-defined strategy and trading plan ready.

 The plan should outline how you will determine your entry point, as well as your stop loss and take profit levels.
-Sticking to them is important, otherwise, you could end up letting your losing positions run wild in the hope that price will turn in your favor after all, while cutting your winning positions short because you feel that you have to bank that profit before the price moves against you.
+Sticking to them is important, otherwise, you could end up letting your losing positions run wild in the hope that the price will turn in your favour after all while cutting your winning positions short because you feel that you have to bank that profit before the price moves against you.

-Take profit levels along with stop loss levels help you achieve consistency and push you to follow your trading plan.
-If things don´t work out, it doesn´t mean that you should stop using stop and take profit orders, but rather that you need to adjust your trading straegy to set your orders more efficiently.
+Take-profit levels along with stop-loss levels help you achieve consistency and push you to follow your trading plan.
+If things don´t work out, it doesn´t mean that you should stop using stop-and-take profit orders, but rather that you need to adjust your trading strategy to set your orders more efficiently.

 The most basic of all trading strategies revolve around moving averages.
 Since indicators were created, the moving average is one of the most frequently used methods for getting in and out of the market.